When we discuss concepts as diverse as languages on a global scale, you can bet that the numbers are going to be impressive.

 Languages are a huge part of many people´s lives, and learning a foreign language is one of the most rewarding experiences there is.

-But to discover some of these near-inconceivable numbers has been really eye-opening in terms of the diversity and complexity all around us, as well as the fragility of so many languages.
+But to discover some of these near-inconceivable numbers have been really eye-opening in terms of the diversity and complexity all around us, as well as the fragility of so many languages.

 When we think about extinction we generally think of animals, but the very real fact is that languages can, and do, go extinct.
 Maybe this is an unstoppable process that we are powerless to change but knowing these things is empowering in itself, as well as being incredibly interesting.